← writing

 9C1+12=01 + 1 - 2 = 01-11-1no[1,2,1][1, 2, -1]

-end of pass 3: w=[1,2,1]\mathbf{w} = [1, 2, -1]. check all: A =2= 2 ✓, B =4= 4 ✓, C =01= 0 \to -1 ✓.
-0 mistakes. pocket updates to [1,2,1][1, 2, -1].
+end of pass 3: w=[1,2,1]{\ww \mathbf{w}} = [1, 2, -1]. check all: A =2= 2 ✓, B =4= 4 ✓, C =01= 0 \to -1 ✓.
+0 mistakes. the pocket check at step 7 catches it the moment it's created: pocket updates to [1,2,1][1, 2, -1].

 (note: point C lands exactly on the boundary with score 0. our code’s tie-breaker else -1 saves us here, but mathematically, you'd usually want a strictly non-zero score to claim true separation!)